Skip to Main Content

 United States Code (U.S.C.)

 NB.
 The most recent edition of the U.S.C. in print is 2018.
-As of January 28, 2022 there is one 2019 Supplement volume available; laws passed after 2019 must be cited to using an unofficial code version (see R. 12.3).
-The entire 2020 U.S. Code, Titles 1 through 54, is current in PDF online via GovInfo.
+As of February 18, 2025 there are six Supplement volumes available, with the most recent being 2023; laws passed after 2023 must be cited to using an unofficial code version (see R. 12.3).
+The entire 2023 U.S. Code, Titles 1 through 54, is current in PDF online via GovInfo.

 • U.S.C. is available in print in the Law Library's first floor Reading Room.